 About 5% of children are born with some degree of frenulum restriction, also known as tongue-tie or lip-tie.

 This may lead to nipple pain and trauma, poor breast milk intake and a decrease in milk supply over time.
-In case of bottle feeding, it caused incorrect function habit and increase intake of air.
-That can lead to exhausted infant during feeds and also affect the formation of jaw bones.
+In case, of bottle feeding, it caused incorrect function habit and increase the intake of air.
+That can lead to an exhausted infant during feeds and also affect the formation of jawbones.

-During infancy, there are infant concerns when breastfeeding and mother's milk is not available and also the long term effect such as:
+During infancy, there are infant concerns when breastfeeding and mother's milk is not available and also the long-term effects such as:

 For more information about the effects of leaving a lip and/or tongue tie head to our KIDS site!

-Contact us today for an assessment and booking for Lip and Tongue Tie
+Contact KIDS today for an assessment and booking for Lip and Tongue Tie